shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 That sounds like a challenge to me.
-It _should_ be possible to infer the relative weights for movie critics using standard machine learning techniques.
+It _should_ be possible to infer the relative weights for movie critics using standard machine learning/optimization techniques.
-In fact, if we do this right, we should be able to correctly predict the metascore for any new movie (given the individual critic ratings).
+In fact, if we do this right, not only will we able to tell what critics are more important than others, but we should also be able to correctly predict the metascore for any new movie (given the individual critic ratings).

 This post describes my attempt to build such a system.